SchoolKeep/schoolkeep-templates/README.md

 templates.
 Currently there is 1 template for each page (ie: 1 homepage template, 1 course details page template, 1 custom page template).

-### Scribble
+### Liquid

-We use Scribble as our templating language.
-See more here: https://github.com/SchoolKeep/scribble
+We use Liquid as our templating language.
+See more here: https://shopify.github.io/liquid/

-Scribble provides variables so that your data can be pulled from what you've entered into SchoolKeep.  `{{ variable_name }}` will pull the corresponding data from what you had entered into SchoolKeep.
+Liquid is used to load dynamic content on the school website.
+Using variables will pull your data from Northpass.